marklogic-community/pipes/docs/README.md

-# Envision Website
+# Pipes Docs Website
-This branch contains the code that generates the github.io website for Envision.
+This branch contains the code that generates the github.io website for Pipes.

 Before you can get going you must have Ruby installed.
 This project has .ruby-version and .ruby-gem files if you are using [RVM](https://rvm.io/).